HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 {{ figure_markup(
   image="median-emissions-by-ecommerce-2022.png",
   caption="Median emissions by ecommerce - 2022",
   description="A bar chart showing that the median emission for WooCommerce pages in 2022 was 0.28 grams of carbon on desktop and 0.26 on mobile.
-For Shopify it’s 0.20 on desktop and 0.18 on mobile.
-For Squerspace Commerce it’s 0.31 on desktop and 0.32 on mobile.
-For PrestaShop it’s 0.26 on desktop and 0.23 KB on mobile.
+For Shopify it's 0.20 on desktop and 0.18 on mobile.
+For Squerspace Commerce it's 0.31 on desktop and 0.32 on mobile.
+For PrestaShop it's 0.26 on desktop and 0.23 KB on mobile.
 For Wix eCommerce it is 0.32 on desktop and 0.22 on mobile.
-For Magento it’s 0.3 on desktop and 0.28 on mobile.
+For Magento it's 0.3 on desktop and 0.28 on mobile.
 For 1C-Bitrix it is 0.34 on desktop and 0.3 on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=1732727443&format=interactive", sheets_gid="1972006215", sql_file="ecommerce_bytes_per_type_2022.sql"